abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 ---

 ### `kubectl apply`
-`kubectl apply` is similar to `kubectl create`, however it will essentially update the resource if it is already created, or simply create it if does not yet exist.
+`kubectl apply` is similar to `kubectl create`.
+It will essentially update the resource if it is already created, or simply create it if does not yet exist.
 When it updates the config, it will save the previous version of it in an `annotation` on the created object itself. **WARNING:** If the object was not created initially with `kubectl apply` it's updating behavior will act as a two-way diff.
 For more information on this, please see the [kubectl apply](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#kubectl-apply) documentation.